FreshKernel/kraft-sync/README.md

-Let's say you're running a Minecraft server and every time you add, remove, or update a mod, resource pack, or shader, each player has to make the changes manually each time you do it or let's say you're changing the server address, the players have to manually update it in the game.
+Let's say you're running a Minecraft server and every time you add, remove, or update a mod, resource pack, or shader, each player has to make the changes manually each time you do it or let's say you're changing the server address, the players have to update it in the game manually.

 It's designed for server owners, yet it can also be effective for mod-pack developers and other use cases.
 The script will run before each time when launching the game will make a `GET` request to a file you upload somewhere